Sebastianhju/Runeterra-5e/2.0/Runes.md

 **Headhunter** Whenever you score a _takedown_, you gain a stack of Tenacity.
 Whenever you have 30 stacks you gain the following benefits:
 - You gain a boon on saving throws against immobilizing effects.
-- Once per long rest when you fail a saving throw, you can choose to succeed instead

 ---